NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Step 6: Init {}

-Inside the ``init {}`` we will fill up the oneHotMap HashMap conditionally on the basis of index values and just call ReadAllData() method
+Inside the ``init {}`` we will fill up the oneHotMap HashMap conditionally based on index values and just call the ReadAllData() method

 .. code:: kotlin